By Mike Bennighof, Ph.D.

 the Anglo-German Naval Agreement of 1935 opened

-first aircraft carrier (discussed in an
+first aircraft carrier (which we discussed in an

 earlier installment), this also presented